GloriaXie123/GloriaXie123.github.io/_posts/2024-08-03-sorting problems.md

 2) Insertion sort, move entries only once a time.

-3) Shell sort, move entries more than one positions at a time.
+3) Shell sort, move entries more than one position at a time.